Joris Grosjean

-Joris Grosjean (born 21 July 1993) is a French male badminton player.
+Joris Grosjean (born 29 July 1993) is a French male badminton player.
 In 2011, he won a bronze medal at the European Junior Championships in the boys' doubles event partnered with Lucas Corvée.
 He and Corvée also became the runner-up at the Estonian International tournament in the men's doubles event.

+He also won the gold medal in French championships U13 with Cindy GUERIN in 2006.
+In 2024, he launches into a singles career with the last result being a defeat against Leo Chabanne.